Unviray/pyplater/CONTRIBUTING.rst

 =======================

 Whether reporting bugs, discussing improvements and new ideas or writing
-extensions: Contributions to Pyplaterr are welcome!
+extensions: Contributions to pyplater are welcome!
 Here's how to get started:

 1. Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug